Early Names of Chesapeake

 The early names of Frampton and Symmes Run were Post Office names.
 You may notice that many early Post Offices were named for the individual who owned the home or property where the early Post Office was located.
 Lawrenceburg was the name of the area where the end of the Chesapeake – Huntington Bridge is located.

-Washington [see below document] was another name used to describe the area around Chesapeake.
-I will go into more detail about these areas in the other chapters.
+Washington [see below document] was another name for the area around Chesapeake.

 Town of Washington